Intermediate Workshop in the Writing of Fiction

 ENGLISH 321S

 Intermediate workshops present a higher creative standard than introductory workshops and increased expectations in both quantity and quality of revised, finished work.
-Prerequisite: English 110S OR English 221S, or consent of the instructor if prior work merits admission to the class (as judged by the instructor).
+See synopsis for more details.
+Prerequisite: English 110S or English 221S, or consent of the instructor if prior work merits admission to the class (as judged by the instructor).

 Prerequisites